MLI-lab/MRI_MotionTTT/README.md

 **Step 1: Crop PMoC3D Data**

-To reduce the computational cost for evaluating experiments, we also cropped the data along the fully-sampled read-out dimension to the size of the field of view (256).
+To reduce the computational cost, we also cropped the data along the fully-sampled read-out dimension.
 You can use the following command to crop the data:
 ```bash
 python crop_PMoC3D_dataset.py \
   --pmoC3d_root /path/to/PMoC3D \